By Paul Tocatlian.

 As developers take on the challenge of building true enterprise-grade mobile apps, the expectation is that mobile middleware will deliver the messaging and data services often implemented in-app today – just like client/server middleware in the 1990s and Web application servers a decade later.

 Beyond messaging and data services, mobile middleware can deliver distinct services as enablers of trusted and contextual mobile user experiences.
 Here are some examples of capabilities developers will come to expect from mobile middleware solutions in an effort to build better mobile apps – faster.

 As a developer, your mission is to create engaging experiences in the context of who the users are, where they are, and what they are doing in the moment.
-Geospatial coordinates, time and date, network type, device sensors, personal activity, and connection graphs are examples of contextual data sources that can augments the utility of mobile apps.
+Geospatial coordinates, time and date, network type, device sensors, personal activity, and connection graphs are examples of contextual data sources that can augment the utility of mobile apps.
 Context can be used to streamline the user experience and better target content and actions.

 Constraints can be used to further contextualize in-app functionality.
 For example, you could establish a geo-fence around data so that it is only accessible from within a particular location.
 Or you could restrict transmission of large files to users connected to a WiFi network.
 In certain cases, it may make sense for a company to enforce these constraints through policy management system.

 Recent news articles seem to support this point of view, even beyond enterprise mobile apps: